jamiedumont/PotatoFlickr/README.md

 	npm run build:watch

 Various other commands can be run for building/watching the CSS & Javascript individually.
-Please see the package.json.
+Please see the package.json for details.